Ruth Negga: Early life and education

 Negga was born in 1981 in Addis Ababa, Ethiopia, to an Irish mother, Nora, and an Ethiopian father.
 Her parents met while working at a hospital in Ethiopia; her mother was a nurse and her father was a doctor.
 Negga, an only child, lived in the country until she was four.
-Her father died in a car accident when she was seven.
-She grew up in Limerick, Ireland, until moving to London, England for secondary school.
+After her father died in a car accident when she was seven, her mother returned to Ireland with her.
+Negga grew up in Limerick.
+She moved to London, England, for secondary school.

 Negga studied at the Samuel Beckett Centre at Trinity College Dublin, graduating with a BA in Acting Studies.